matteo14c/HaploCoV/docs/source/metadata.rst

 **Aligning SARS-CoV-2 genomes to the reference**

-The helper script *aling.pl* is used to derive genomic variants by *addToTable.pl*; although you do not need to execute it directly, please make sure that you have a copy of align.pl in the same folder from where you run *addToTable.pl*.
+The helper script *aling.pl* is used to derive genomic variants by *addToTable.pl*; although you do not need to execute it directly, please make sure that you have a copy of *align.pl* in the same folder from where you run *addToTable.pl*.
 Identification of genomic variants is performed by means of the Mummer program.
 Execution will halt if Mummer is not installed.
 Please see `Perl and Mummer <https://haplocov.readthedocs.io/en/latest/perlMummer.html>`_ for how to install Mummer.

-**Important** input files *MUST* be in the *same folder* from where addToTable.pl is executed.
+**Important** input files **MUST** be in the **same folder** from where addToTable.pl is executed.

 **Incremental addition of data**

-addToTable.pl can add novel data/metadata incrementally to a pre-existing table in *HaploCoV* format.
+*addToTable.pl* can add novel data/metadata incrementally to a pre-existing table in *HaploCoV format*.
 This feature is extremely useful, since it allows users to add data to their HaploCoV installation, without the need to re-execute all the analyses from scratch.
 To add data to an existing file, users just need to specify that file as the main output of addToTable.pl. **IF** the output file is not empty, addToTable.pl will process the file and add only those genomes which are not already listed/present in your metadata table.
-Matching is by sequence identifier (column Virus name).  **Alternatively** the --dayFrom parameter can be used to specify a minimum "start day", and only genomes isolated after that day will be processed and included in the output file.
+Matching is by sequence identifier (column Virus name).  **Alternatively** the --dayFrom parameter can be used to specify a minimum start date, and only genomes isolated after that date will be processed and included in the output file.
 Please refer to the section `Dates and time in HaploCov <https://haplocov.readthedocs.io/en/latest/metadata.html#dates-and-time-in-haplocov>`_ to check how dates are handled by HaploCoV.

 **Options**
 addToTable.pl accepts the following options: